By Genomelink

 Mary Crosby

-Mary Frances Crosby (born Sep 14, 1959) is an American actress known for her role as Kristin Shepard in the TV series Dallas.
-She is the daughter of Bing Crosby and Kathryn Grant.
-Crosby also appeared in various films and TV shows, showcasing her talent in the entertainment industry.
+Mary Frances Crosby (September 14, 1959 - ) is an American actress known for her role as Kristin Shepard in the television series Dallas.
+She is the daughter of legendary actor Bing Crosby and actress Kathryn Grant.
+Crosby gained fame for her part in the iconic "Who shot J.R.?" cliffhanger episode, one of the highest-rated TV episodes ever.
+Beyond Dallas, she has appeared in various films and TV shows, showcasing her talent and versatility in the entertainment industry.
+With a successful career spanning decades, Mary Crosby continues to captivate audiences with her performances.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.